saketc095/saketc095/README.md

 ---

 ## 🚀 About Me
-I'm a software engineer specializing in **scalable backend engineering**, cloud-native microservices, and AI-driven applications.
+I am a software engineer specializing in **scalable backend engineering**, cloud-native microservices, and AI-driven applications.
 Passionate about **Generative AI, LLMs, and ML**, I enjoy building real-world systems that blend backend engineering with intelligence.

 🔭 **I’m currently working on:**
 - AI-powered microservices & cloud-native solutions